Pyrdacor/Ambermoon/Files/Hunks.md

 ----|----|----
 0x0000 | udword | Magic -> 0x000003F3
 0x0004 | udword | Number of library strings (should be 0)
-0x0008 | udword | Number of hunks (note that neither RELOC32 nor END chunks are counted in here) 0x000C | udword | First hunk index (should be 0) 0x0010 | udword | Last hunk index (should be number of chunks minus 1)
+0x0008 | udword | Number of hunks (note that neither RELOC32 nor END hunks are counted in here) 0x000C | udword | First hunk index (should be 0) 0x0010 | udword | Last hunk index (should be number of hunks minus 1)

 Note: If the number of library strings is not 0 you would have to do some more reading but we take 0 for granted here as the Ambermoon files don't use this.

 ## Hunk sizes

 After the header there are n hunk sizes where n is the number of hunks given in the header.
-As mentioned only CODE, DATA and BSS chunks are considered here.
+As mentioned only CODE, DATA and BSS hunks are considered here.
 When loading you should skip RELOC32 and END hunks if you don't need them.
 The imploded file should not contain RELOC32 hunks at all.

 Each hunk size is an unsigned dword again.
 But it is encoded.